Written by Scribendi

 A work by six or more authors

-Even at the first usage, if there are six or more authors in the citation, simply use et al. rather than listing all the authors.
-Use only the first author's name, followed by et al., as follows:
+In keeping with the above, if there are six or more authors in the citation, use only the first author's last name, followed by et al. For example:

 A work by more than three authors